brisbanemakerspace/bms-wiki/policies/infractions.md

 During a temporary access suspension, you are required to maintain your membership by paying your fees.
 If you do not wish to pay membership while you have an Access Suspension, you can cancel your membership.

 # Infractions must be recorded
 All infractions must be recorded on the official member forum in the private "infractions" category.
 It is critical that all infractions issued must be recorded here and available to any member at any time.
-This ensures 100% transparency between
+This ensures 100% transparency for all members of the organisation and allows us to record patterns of behaviour that occur over time.

 # Infraction Schedule
 The Infraction Schedule below contains a list of behaviours that must receive an infraction.
 Each Infraction is accompanied by a suggested penalty, but the actual penalty issued may be slightly different depending on the situation.